streamnative/function-mesh-website/docs/connectors/io-crd-config/source-crd-config.md

 secretsMap:
   username:
     path: credential-secret
-    key: foo
+    key: username
   password:
     path: credential-secret
-    key: bar
+    key: password
 ```

-Then, in the Pulsar Functions and Connectors, you can call `context.getSecret("username")` to get the secret value.
+Then, in the Pulsar Functions and Connectors, you can call `context.getSecret("username")` to get the secret value (`foo`).

 ## Authentication